DeveloperC286/conventional_commits_next_version/README.md

 ### Usage - Batch Mode
-In batch mode the single largest increment across all the Git commits in the Conventional Commits specification is the only increment applied to the Semantic Versioning.
+In batch mode the largest Semantic Versioning increment determined by the Conventional Commits type across all the commits is the only increment applied.
-Batch mode is useful for feature branches, if it has multiple fixes or a mixture of fixes and features being merged.
+Batch mode is useful for feature branches, if it has multiple types all being merged together.

 Batch mode is enabled via the `--batch-commits` flag.